srjchsv/service/readme.md

 - `make logout` - delete cookie with token. logout.
 ### - `make coverage` - to run test and show coverage in the default browser.
 #### for running docker container use:
-- `make signupProd` - perform a user registration
+- `make signupDocker` - perform a user registration
-- `make signinProd` - sign in as a registered user.
+- `make signinDocker` - sign in as a registered user.
 Get a token.
 Set cookie.
-- `make apiProd` - check if a signed in user with jwt token can be authenticated at a secured endpoint.
+- `make apiDocker` - check if a signed in user with jwt token can be authenticated at a secured endpoint.
-- `make refreshProd` - refresh token.
+- `make refreshDocker` - refresh token.
-- `make logoutProd` - delete cookie with token. logout.
+- `make logoutDocker` - delete cookie with token. logout.

 useful links:
 - jwt, clean architecture, project structure, patterns, api https://www.youtube.com/watch?v=1LFbmWk7NLQ&list=PLbTTxxr-hMmyFAvyn7DeOgNRN8BQdjFm8&index=1